 Bleached hair is also more porous, and therefore more vulnerable to other chemical and non-chemical hazards.
 These include everything from heat-styling with blow-dryers and tongs, to the effects of sun, rain and wind.

 While all bleaching agents have a damaging effect on your hair’s protein structure, this is intensified each time the process is undertaken.
 In other words, the more often you bleach or highlight your hair, the more damaged it will be.

 If you are suffering from damaged hair, our Clinics in London and New York specialise in hair and scalp treatment and are here to help.

 How Can You Protect Your Hair If You Bleach It?

-Apply a heat-protectant when styling
+After Bleaching, Apply a Heat-Protectant when Styling

 Wear a lightweight, protective spray or serum throughout the day.
-These products (like our Daily Damage Defence leave-in conditioner) will help keep your strands hydrated, shiny and shielded from environmental damage such as pollution, air conditioning, central heating, wind and UV rays.
+These products (like our Daily Damage Defence Leave-In Conditioner) will help keep your strands hydrated, shiny and shielded from environmental damage such as pollution, air conditioning, central heating, wind and UV rays.
 They will also help seal your cuticles, minimising moisture evaporation from your strands.

-Invest in a good conditioner
+Invest in a Good Conditioner

 To help prevent breakage, gently detangle bleached hair, starting from the ends and gradually working up to your roots.
-Do not pull too hard, or your hair will snap.
+Do not pull too hard, or else your hair will snap.